Famine in South Sudan: One million children are malnourished

-Since the conflict started almost three years ago, more than 400,000 children have been forced out of school and 17,000 are reported as being used by armed group in the conflict.
-Children have been separated from their families and are increasingly vulnerable to violence and sexual abuse.
+The scale of the crisis inside South Sudan is staggering.
+Since the conflict began over three years ago, more than 400,000 children have been forced out of school and 17,000 are reported as being used by armed group in the conflict.
+When a child is separated from their family they are increasingly vulnerable to violence and abuse.

 How will my donation help children?